adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

 import GetUserByToken from "@adaptivestone/framework/services/http/middleware/GetUserByToken.js";
 ```

-Grab a token and try to parse the user from it.
-Will find user on databased by token.
-If user exist will add req.appInfo.user variable.
+Grabs a token and tries to parse the user from it.
+It will find the user in the database by the token.
+If the user exists, it will add the `req.appInfo.user` variable.

 #### Parameters

-No parameters
+No parameters.

 ### I18n